pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ```

-### Migrating from Docker Provider v4
+### Migrating from Docker provider v4

-The new Docker Build provider largely exposes the same fields as v4 but
-pluralized or renamed to better align with the Docker CLI.
+The new Docker Build provider largely exposes the same fields as v4, but the fields are pluralized or renamed to better align with the Docker CLI.

 ```typescript
 // v4 Image